 An additional prompt is printed when more information is required by the command.
 For M above, rigctl prompted for the Mode and Passband values.
 For m above, rigctl returned the Mode and Passband values without further prompts.
 The command prompt is returned after each command invocation.

 The above examples invoked rigctl without specifying a radio model.
-This is a feature where the Hamlib internal radio model 1 dummy is used instead.
+This is a feature where the Hamlib internal radio model 1 dummy is used.
 The dummy radio provides a way to test Hamlib functions without the need for actual radio hardware.
 However, to develop the Hamlib backend capability for a given radio, having the actual radio connected to the computer is necessary for debugging.

 For example, to quickly set frequency on an Elecraft K3: